BroadbandForum/yang/OD-360/02-ietf.md

 Section 4.19.1 states that the augment statement is often used together with the 'when' statement and/or 'if-feature' statement to make the augmentation conditional on some portion of the data model.

-Where possible, all BBF YANG models SHOULD apply either 'when' or 'if-feature' statements to each augment.
+Where possible, all BBF YANG models SHOULD apply 'when' and/or 'if-feature' statements to each augment.

 ### IETF-15: Import or Include By Revision